20+ Quilt Block Names and Meanings: The Ultimate Guide

 This difficult-to-master and stunning quilt block resembles the intricate designs of a cathedral window.
 The fabric on these patterns is sewn and folded into place, making it challenging to master.

 While this is an intermediate quilt pattern, it is easy to master with some practice.
-We reccomend trying out a simpler version of the block like the remix listed below before jumping into something with a few more layers.
+We recommend trying out a simpler version of the block like the remix listed below before jumping into one with more layers.

 Celtic square blocks feature a geometric pattern inspired by Irish and Celtic knot designs.
 This look is actually pretty easy to achieve as all of the seams are simple and straight.

-This scrappy design is simple and popular with quilters who enjoy using up fabric remnants.
+This design is simple and popular with quilters who enjoy using remnants.
 The block consists of a solid background with small rectangles (or coins) stacked atop one another.

 The name for this block pattern comes directly from the design, the scrappy coins layered atop one another.
+In fact, many quilt historians believe that the Chinese coin pattern originates from traditional Chinese currency having been stacked and tied together with a string after counting.
 This is another great scrapbuster.

 Churn Dash Quilt Block

-This popular and traditional pattern is a beginner pattern that is created out of four rectangles, 4 half-square triangles, and a solid background color.
+This popular design is one of the most traditional and common for quilters to make.
+It's also a beginner-friendly pattern that is created out of four rectangles, 4 half-square triangles, and solid background color.

-The Churn Dash Pattern is another historical quilting pattern.
-It is part of the well-known american quilting tradition.
+The Churn Dash Pattern is another historical quilting pattern, so you've probably seen it often online or at quilting shows.
+It is part of the well-known American quilting tradition.
 If you're looking for some Americana, this is the pattern for you.
 See it in action on the Shenandoah Quilt below.

 While traditionally paper pieced, many quilters have created patterns that manage to skip that process.
-You can either create a dresden plate block or add one atop a simpler quilting patterns as as applique or accent.
+You can either create a Dresden plate block or add one atop simpler quilting patterns as an applique or accent.

+This name might make you chuckle.
 This quilt block is one of the most famous (and difficult) patterns to master.
 This quilt features a quartered circle at the center with corresponding background pieces.
-Sewing curves is essential for this pattern.
+Knowing how to sew curves is essential for this pattern.

 Flying Geese Quilt Block